 She had grown up United Methodist but hadn’t been inside in years.

 She walked in and was given the obligatory hand shake by an elderly greeter.
-As she and her daughter stood there in the lobby wondering what she was going to do, a woman approached her and asked her simpraying_woman_in_churchply, “Do you need a hug?”
+As she and her daughter stood there in the lobby wondering what she was going to do, a woman approached her and asked her simply, “Do you need a hug?”
 That was exactly what she needed.
 Soon she melted into the woman’s arms, sobbing, as the stress of her life began to fall away.
 She said she has some vague recollection of someone with a puppet talking to her daughter, then saying they were taking the daughter to Sunday School.

 An hour later she claimed her daughter from the classroom, having once again been introduced to a God who was madly in love with her.
 Today she is a committed servant, working in full-time ministry that I respect very much.
 That hug changed her life.